Hay Chamber Music Festival 2018

 August (B) The Camilli String Quartet

-September (D) Emma Abbate and Julian Perkins - Piano Duo
+September (D) Emma Abbate, Julian Perkins - Piano Duo

 October (D) Jayson Gillham - Piano